 Plymouth on YouTube

 Did you know that Plymouth Church has a YouTube channel?
-It does, and you can find recordings of several months worth of sermons given at Plymouth on it, along with some of the choir’s anthems.
+You can find recordings of sermons given at Plymouth on it, along with some of the choir’s anthems.
 Our YouTube channel is just one more way that Plymouth is reaching out to folks who missed a Sunday or who want to listen again to a sermon or anthem, and letting the wider community and world know about us.
 You can search YouTube for Plymouth Church Syracuse or use this link: http://www.youtube.com/channel/UCu4UIrL4OR_uGDy8EkopF_A.

 You can also listen to any sermon since November 28, 2012, on Plymouth’s website at http://plymouthuccsyracuse.org/sermons-from-plymouth/.